I/O complexity and pebble games with partial computations: Abstract

 \section{Abstract}

 Optimizing data movements during program executions is essential for achieving high performance in modern computing systems.
 This has been classically modeled with the Red-Blue Pebble Game and its variants.
-In the existing models, it is typically assumed that the number of red pebbles, i.e., the size of the fast memory, is larger than the maximum in-degree in the computational graph (e.g. an arithmetic circuit).
-This assumption can be restrictive for many real applications, especially when dealing with ``big data'' in Machine Learning and Scientific Computing.
-In this work we study a generalization of the original Red-Blue Pebble Game to allow arbitrary in-degrees, that can be larger than the size of the fast memory.
-The objective is to minimize the I/O operations by allowing the computation of partial results in the fast memory.
-We show that this variant of the problem is NP-complete, even for the special case where the computational graph consists of a single level, and only two words fit in the fast memory.
-Approximation algorithms for a couple of special cases are also outlined.
+In existing models, it is typically assumed that the number of red pebbles, i.e., the size of the fast memory, is larger than the maximum in-degree in the computational directed acyclic graph (DAG).
+Graphs that do not satisfy this constraint need to be first transformed appropriately, which is not a trivial task for general graphs.
+In this work we propose a Pebble Game variant to model DAGs with arbitrary in-degrees, by allowing \emph{partial computations}.
+In the new model, we show that it is NP-complete to decide whether there exists an optimal pebbling strategy with cost $k$, even for single-level DAGs and when only two words fit in the fast memory.
+Approximation algorithms for special cases are also outlined.